bocchilorenzo/AutoEuroVoc/scripts/utils/README.md

 - labels: the path to the labels' JSON file

 ## 04. Create mappings
 Useful if you want to use the inference script with textual labels instead of label ids.
 The script is 04-create_mappings.py and it takes no arguments.
-It will create a 'label_mappings' folder in the config directory and it will create the mappings in the various languages available.
+It will create a 'label_mappings' folder in the config directory for each of the label types and it will create the mappings in the various languages available.